Demigoddrre/NorthwellPracticeDWH_code/README.md

 - Facilitate ETL workflows for automated data ingestion and transformation.
 - Provide aggregated and transformed data via SQL views, stored procedures, and dimensional modeling.
 - Enable advanced visualizations with Power BI and Excel.
+- Periodically integrate clean data from the real-time system for comprehensive reporting and analytics.

 ---